gsi-upm/senpy/emotion-wnaffect/README.rst

 This plugin uses WNAffect labels for emotion analysis.

-The emotextWAF.senpy file can be copied and modified to use different versions of wnaffect with the same python code.
+The emotion-wnaffect.senpy file can be copied and modified to use different versions of wnaffect with the same python code.

 Known issues